-An expanded and updated version of this post can now be found in Chapter 27 of my new book, The Professor Is In: The Essential Guide to Turning Your Ph.D.
+An expanded and updated version of this post can now be found in Chapter 27 of my book, The Professor Is In: The Essential Guide to Turning Your Ph.D.
 Into a Job.
-I am keeping a shortened version here, but for the complete discussion including the template for a research statement, please do purchase the book, which compiles all my major job market posts along with 50% entirely new material.
+I am keeping a shortened version here, but for the complete discussion, including examples of common teaching statement errors, please do purchase the book, which compiles all my major job market posts along with 50% entirely new material.

 Today, at long last, and in response to popular demand, a post on the Research Statement.

 I have, perhaps, procrastinated on blogging about the Research Statement because at some level I felt that the rules might be more variable on this document, particularly with regard to length.

 The RS should be be two pages long for any junior candidate in the humanities or soft social sciences.
 Two pages allows for an elaboration of the research well beyond the summary in the cover letter that gives the search committee substantial information to work with.
 Those junior candidates in the hard sciences and fields like Psychology can have 3-4 page research statements.

 I strongly urge all job-seekers to investigate the norms of their individual fields carefully, and follow the advice they receive on this matter from experts in their own fields.
 Just never simply ASSUME that longer is better in an RS or in any job document.

 By the way, the RS to which I refer here is the document sometimes requested as part of a basic job application.
 This is NOT the “research proposal” required by specific fellowship or postdoc applications!
 Those will specify a length, and should be written to follow the outline I describe in Dr. Karen’s Foolproof Grant Template.)
 They are a totally different genre of document; don’t confuse the two!

 Anyway, back to the RS: there are undoubtedly a number of excellent reasons that people could give for writing a longer RS, based on thoroughness or detail or concerns for accuracy.
 And I would acknowledge those principles as valid ones.